Fear of Rain: Plot

-17-year-old Rain Burroughs suffers from early on-set schizophrenia and is admitted to hospital following a psychotic episode.
+17-year-old Rain Burroughs suffers from early onset schizophrenia and is admitted to hospital following a psychotic episode.
 She later reveals to her therapist that she has not been taking her medication as it interferes with her ability to paint.
 Her mother Michelle and father John are both very supportive, but when Rain returns to school, she is disowned by her friends who make fun of her mental illness.
 However a new boy, Caleb, notices her and they begin hanging out.

 One night while having a bad dream, Rain sees a vision of her teacher Ms McConnell (also her next-door neighbour) dancing with a small child.
 She wakes up and looks through her bedroom window into her attic window, and sees the girl quickly snatched from view.

 The next morning, Rain and John visit Ms McConnell's and she allows them to search the attic.
 They find nothing but dolls and mannequins that she claims belonged to her late grandmother.
 Rain tells Caleb what she saw and he believes her.
 They later break into her home to find the girl, but are unsuccessful.

 Rain and Caleb search for missing children online and find a missing girl called Malia who Rain says looks just like the girl she saw in the attic.
 He later learns of Rain's illness and she opens up to him.
 Michelle starts to question if Caleb is real, or if he is a figment of Rain's imagination.

 Rain and Caleb attempt to search Ms McConnell's home again but she hears them break a window and calls the police.
 When John finds out, he gets angry and confronts Rain, insisting she take a dose of her meds.
 She taunts him by shoving several of her pills in her mouth.
 When he tries to force her to spit them out, she bites his finger, and he slaps her.